AI6-Bangalore-Chapter/2018-cycle-2/Sessions/Session_15/README.md

 ----
 ## Morning Session
 ### Image Segmentation.

+Task in which you are asked to assign some label to each pixel in the image, describing if this particular pixel belongs to some object or to a background.

 1. Instance Segmentation vs Semantic Segmentation.
 2. CS231n Image Segmentation [link](http://cs231n.stanford.edu/slides/2017/cs231n_2017_lecture11.pdf)